 - Indoor air pollution

-By switching to homemade cleaners or using EPA Safer Choice-certified products, you can drastically reduce your exposure to these harmful substances while still keeping your home spotless.
+By switching to simpler cleaning methods or choosing EPA Safer Choice-certified products, you can reduce exposure to potentially irritating chemicals while still maintaining a clean home.

 Benefits of Making Your Own Cleaner